People in hierarchy from Shutterstock

 - Some intranets use two structures.
 One structure is an intuitive topic structure; the other is an organisational structure.
 Readers can find information according to topic and authors find their information according to the organisational structure.

 Authors focus on the information, not the readers

 When authors prepare information for the intranet, they generally focus on the information from their own perspective.
 When looking at information in this way, it seems logical that everything their team creates should be in one place on the intranet.
 They may not realise that many topics are covered by more than one team and many teams are responsible for more than one topic.

 This issue can be addressed by helping authors to understand how staff approach information when completing day-to-day tasks.
 This can be done by:

-- involving authors and staff in a card sorting exercise (see our article Card sorting: a definitive guide)
+- involving authors and staff in a card sorting exercise

 - walking through tasks with authors, approaching them from the staff perspective (see our article Five ways to identify intranet usability issues)

 - analysing tasks, breaking them down into sub-tasks and looking at what information people need for the task.